top of page

 in green wood

-Green wood has recently fallen by mechanical means or storm damaged and has yet to thoroughly air dry and season.
+Green wood can be defined as a tree recently fallen by mechanical means or storm damaged and has yet to thoroughly air dry and season.
+It has not been kiln dried.

-The moisture content of green wood is considered to be 100% versus kiln dried wood at 6% to 15% and results in a harder board.
+The moisture content of green wood is considered to be 100% versus kiln dried wood at 6% to 15% and results in harder wood.

 When you are unable to complete a piece prior to the green wood drying out, it may begin to split.
-The splitting can continue to do so for a period of time and could become frustrating to deal with.
+The splitting can continue for a period of time and could become frustrating to deal with.

-Patching those splits is a relatively easy way to fill those gaps and return the wood to a solid piece.
+Patching those splits is a relatively easy way to fill those gaps and return the wood to an original more solid piece.

 Review these instructions for filling and repairing any splits in your pieces.

-Select a piece of wood from the same project you're working on if possible.
-The "patch" shown here has been separated from a crosscut section not needed for the primary carving.
+Select a piece of wood from the same piece of wood you're working on.
+The "patch" shown here has been separated from a crosscut section not required for the primary carving.
 By doing this, the patch will blend with the area being patched.

-A flat chisel is used to slice a chip slightly thicker than the split needing to be filled.
+A flat or skew chisel is used to slice a chip slightly thicker than the split needing to be filled.

-In this photo it shows one patch inserted and lightly tapped into the outer split in the project.
+This photo shows the patch inserted and lightly tapped into the outer split in the project.

 With any of your patches, you may need some additional sanding to allow for a more perfect fit.